viseshrp/whatsonpypi/README.md

   $ wopp django

 Options:
   -v, --version          Show the version and exit.
   -m, --more             Flag to enable expanded output  [required] -d, --docs             Flag to open docs or homepage of project -o, --open             Flag to open PyPI page
+  -H, --history INTEGER  Show release history.
+Use positive number for most
+                         recent, negative for oldest.
+E.g. '--history -10' or '
+                         --history 10'
   -h, --help             Show this message and exit.

 ```
 <!-- [[[end]]] -->